 Final Acceptance.

-The steps illustrated by the white boxes are important steps in the establishment, planning and implementation of a VTS system.
-Still, as these steps are not directly a part of the system acceptance, this document does not discuss it.
+The steps illustrated by the white boxes are important steps in establishing, planning, and implementing a VTS system.
+Still, as these steps are not directly a part of the system acceptance, this document does not discuss them.

-This acceptance process can apply equally well to the different functional parts of a VTS System.
+This acceptance process can apply equally well to the different VTS Equipment.

 Acceptance steps within the establishment of a VTS System